 The first day of the Holy Month of Ramadan starts by the sighting of the crescent moon.
 An official announcement will be made by the moon-sighting committee in Saudi Arabia, and the rest of the Islamic world follow this declaration.
 Experts believe Ramadan is likely to fall on April 13 2021.

 Ramadan continues for one complete moon cycle, therefore usually 29 or 30 days.
 The sighting of the moon determines the duration, and it starts accordingly.
 Immediately following Ramadan is Eid Al Fitr, an annual three-day celebration.
 The government will announce the official public holiday dates.

 Capable, adult Muslims of good health fast from dawn until sunset every day.
 The practice of fasting means that Muslims may not eat or drink anything, including water.
 There are some exemptions to fasting; those who are elderly, unwell, pregnant, menstruating or breastfeeding.
 Children will generally not fast until they reach puberty (although many choose to do so).

-During Ramadan, Muslims also refrain from smoking, sexual relations, sinful speech and behaviour such as gossip, fighting and lying.
+During Ramadan, Muslims also refrain from smoking, sexual relations, sinful speech and behavior such as gossip, fighting and lying.
 They will increase worship, and pray every night for 30 days.
 Ramadan is a time of giving, and Muslims will also increase charitable activities.